 The main problem with retractable leashes is that they are harder to control your dog with.
 Even with the leash locked, the cable is not as sturdy as a standard leash.
-Also, if your dog starts running quickly and you have to lock the leash, the sudden pressure could hurt them much more than a traditional leash could.
+If your dog starts running quickly and you have to lock the leash, then the sudden pressure could hurt them much more than a traditional leash could.

 If any dogs should use this leash, it should be small dogs.
 I see a lot of humans walking their large dogs on these leashes, which makes it even harder to control the dog.
 I used to live with a 40-pound Pit Bull mix that walked on a retractable leash.
 When she ran at full speed, her leash snapped instantly.
 So, it is definitely not designed for large dogs or active dogs.

 Even if the leash doesn’t break, if your dog runs unexpectedly, the leash could get pulled out of your hands.
 When I had a retractable leash, I would sometimes pull it out of Molly’s hand, and then the handle would hit the ground and scare me.
 A normal leash isn’t heavy or scary when it falls to the ground.